Publishing equality objectives: guidance for schools

 • reviewed and published at least every four years (this is a legal requirement).

-Larger schools are likely to have more objectives than smaller ones.
+The approach should be proportionate: larger schools are likely to have more objectives than smaller ones.
 We recommend that schools:

 • publish more than one objective at least every four years